spettigrew/save-this-job-chrome-ext/README.md

 ### 4️⃣ Key Features

--    feature one
+-    Use Chrome extensions from other sites
--    feature two
+-    Save job searches, all in one place
--    feature three
+-    Keep job searches organized
 -    feature four
 -    feature five